Make a Future Gift of Retirement Assets

 |Notify us of your Beneficiary Designation|

 Thank you for considering a beneficiary designation gift to us.
-The website link will take you to your retirement plan custodian's website, where you may be able to log in and include The ALS Association Golden West Chapter as a designated beneficiary.
+The website link will take you to your retirement plan custodian's website, where you may be able to log in and include ALS Golden West as a designated beneficiary.
 Another option is to use the phone number to call your retirement plan custodian.
 They will assist you in updating your beneficiary designation.
 If you would like to notify us of your generous beneficiary designation, please complete the Notify us of your Beneficiary Designation section.

 |Your Address (Street or P.O.
 Box)|

 |Notify us of your IRA gift|